bcgov/moh-iam/keycloak-data-loader/README.md

 ### How to use this script:

 * Create a file in format described above.
-* Using the configuration.properties as a template set the properties for the environment against which the script will be run in a suitably name file e.g. configuration-dev.properties.
+* Using the configuration.properties as a template set the properties for the environment against which the script will be run in a suitably named file e.g. configuration-dev.properties.
 * Provide the Keycloak connection information, the application for which the user should be configure and the file location.
 * Properties are used as follows:
 		* url = The URL of the keycloak instance e.g. https://common-logon-dev.hlth.gov.bc.ca/auth